platformsh/laravel-bridge/README.md

 * If a Platform.sh relationship named `rediscache` is defined, it will be mapped to the `REDIS_*` environment variables for Laravel.
 Additionally, the `CACHE_DRIVER` variable will be set to `redis` to activate it automatically.

+* If a Platform.sh relationship named `redissession` is defined, the `SESSION_DRIVER` will be set to `redis` and the `REDIS_*` variables set based on that relationship.
+NOTE: This means you _*must*_ set 2 relationships to the same Redis service and endpoint, as Laravel reuses the same backend connection.

 * The Laravel `APP_KEY` is set based on the `PLATFORM_PROJECT_ENTROPY` variable, which is provided for exactly this purpose.

 * The `SESSION_SECURE_COOKIE` variable is set to true if it's not already defined.
 A Platform.sh environment is by default encrypted-always, so there's no reason to allow unencrypted cookies.
 This can be overridden by setting the Platform.sh variable `env:SESSION_SECURE_COOKIE` to 0.